Al Jolson

 Although best remembered today as the star of the first talking picture, The Jazz Singer (1927), he starred in a series of successful musical films during the 1930s.
 After the attack on Pearl Harbor in December 1941, he was the first star to entertain troops overseas during World War II.
-After a period of inactivity, his stardom returned with The Jolson Story (1946), in which Larry Parks played Jolson, with the singer dubbing for Parks.
+After a period of inactivity, his stardom returned with The Jolson Story (1946), in which Larry Parks played the younger Jolson, but with sung vocals dubbed by Jolson himself.
 The formula was repeated in a sequel, Jolson Sings Again (1949).
 In 1950, he again became the first star to entertain GIs on active service in the Korean War, performing 42 shows in 16 days.
 He died weeks after returning to the U.S., partly owing to the physical exhaustion from the performance schedule.
 Defense Secretary George Marshall posthumously awarded him the Medal for Merit.

-According to music historian Larry Stempel, "No one had heard anything quite like it before on Broadway."
-Stephen Banfield wrote that Jolson's style was "arguably the single most important factor in defining the modern musical."

-With his dynamic style of singing jazz and blues, he became widely successful by extracting traditionally African-American music and popularizing it for white American audiences who would be unwilling to listen to it when performed by black artists.
-Despite his promotion and perpetuation of black stereotypes, his work was often well-regarded by black publications and has been credited for fighting against black discrimination on Broadway as early as 1911.
+With his dynamic style of singing, he became widely successful by extracting traditionally African-American music and popularizing it for White American audiences who would be unwilling to listen to it when performed by Black artists.
+Despite his promotion and perpetuation of Black stereotypes, his work was often well regarded by Black publications, and he has been credited for fighting against Black discrimination on Broadway as early as 1911.
 In an essay written in 2000, music critic Ted Gioia remarked, "If blackface has its shameful poster boy, it is Al Jolson", showcasing Jolson's complex legacy in American society.